hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 * Create a new R script (File > New File > R script) and save it in your working directory (e.g. `intro-to-Rscript.R`).
 Here, you can type all the commands we run during the workshop, and save it for later reference.

+##Presentation of RStudio

+**The RStudio interface has four main panels:**

+1. Console: where you can type commands and see output
+2. Editor: where you can type out commands and save to file.
+You can also run in console with `Ctrl + Enter`
+3. Workspace/History: workspace shows all active objects and history keeps track of all commands run in console
+4. Files/Plots/Packages/Help

+Some of the RStudio features that make using R easier include:

+* automatic syntax highlighting/formatting in the editor
+* direct code execution from editor to console
+* real-time access to environment, plotting and history
+* good tool for workspace management

 ## Best practices